MarekRykaczewski/Portfolio/SQL Data Exploration - COVID-19/README.md

 # SQL Data Exploration - COVID-19

-**Project Goal:** Minor data cleaning in Excel to prepare for use in SQL.
-Create new database in SQL Server Managment Studio, make tables for each file.
-Explore data and save useful queries.
+**Project Goal:** Load data into Excel and preform some data cleaning to prepare for use in SQL.
+Create new database in SQL Server Managment Studio, import Excel worksheets and make tables for each file.
+Search for insights and save any queries.
 Visualise findings in Tableau.

-**Skills in use:** SQL, Excel, Tableau
+**Skills Used:** SQL, Excel, Tableau